nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 }
 ```

 I wondered what would happen if I set `ClassNumber` to `%` instead of a number.
-Initially, I got a 404 error, but with some updating of `Path` and `Token` to so that they didn't refer to a specific section number, I got a response.
+Initially, I got a 404 error, but with some updating of `Path` and `Token` so that they didn't refer to a specific section number, I got a response.
 It was the markup for all sections of MGMT 298D!
 Unfortunately, however, there was no title or distinguishing features for each row, just the section's number.
 When scraping courses, I'd need to associate each course title listed with a section number, then, when scraping sections, recall these numbers to parse out which section belongs to which course.

 So I made a new table in the database, `course_section_indices`, specifically for this.
 It keeps track of which courses are offered under which section number for a term.
 Note that only courses with variable titles, like MGMT 298D, end up in this table.